 You can use a tag when publishing your content to measure the performance of a specific campaign you’re running (total engagement, total reach, total number of posts published).

 For example, a brand might be running a campaign for a new product launch, and they want to create several different post types and determine the effectiveness of each.
-They could create the tag “new product photo”, “new product video”, and so on, and tag each post during scheduling.
+They could create the tag “new product photo,” “new product video,” and so on, and tag each post during scheduling.

-When you use tags for posts you publish, you can view all published posts with given tag in PUBLISHING > List > Published > <tag> (on the right).
-This way, if you are posting about X topics and you tag outgoing posts, you can see what types of posts and how often you posted for given topic.
+When you use tags for posts you publish, you can view all published posts with the given tag in PUBLISHING > List > Published > <tag> (on the right).
+This way, if you are posting about X topics and you tag outgoing posts, you can see what types of posts and how often you posted for the given topic.

 (Looks like we should share more of our company’s story, don’t you think?)